Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 -   [CurrentScene](Scene%20Management.md) – This component is attached to the
     `worldBlackboardEntity` and contains the current scene, previous scene, and whether the scene just changed.
 Do not add, set, or remove this component!
+-   [IAutoDestroyExpirable](Auto-Destroy%20Expirables.md) – This is an interface
+    for components and buffers that allow for negotiated destruction of entities by independent systems

 ## Conventions